our donors

 The Northwest Baptist Historical Society honored the Hoods with a Heritage Award in 1991.
 The Rhoda D. Hood Woman’s Missionary Union Memorial Scholarship Fund awards scholarships to women in college or seminary who intend to pursue a future in mission work.

-Donn Hosford lives in Vancouver, WA and stops by the office occasionally, with a donation for our Special Purpose Fund.
+Donn Hosford lives in Vancouver, Washington and stops by the Foundation office occasionally with donations for our Special Purpose Fund.

 The Susan Huddleston Memorial Fund distributed funds to the Northwest Baptist Foundation general fund.

-Tom’s connection: At the time I met with Paul, his wife either was in a convalescent home or had just passed away.
-He was from Puyallup, WA.
-They had created a revocable living trust and he was asking if the Foundation would serve as his successor trustee and manage their affairs when he was unable.
-The Paul and Juanita Hunt Memorial Fund benefited South Hill Baptist Church, Puyallup, Wash., and the Northwest Baptist Foundation.
+Tom Hixson’s connection: At the time I met with Paul, his wife either was in a convalescent home or had just passed away.
+He was from Puyallup, Washington.
+They had created a revocable living trust, and he asked if the Foundation would serve as his successor trustee and manage their affairs when he was unable.
+The Paul and Juanita Hunt Memorial Fund benefited South Hill Baptist Church of Puyallup and the Northwest Baptist Foundation.

 Rosalie Johnson was from Sweet Home, Oregon.
 The Rosalie Johnson Memorial Fund benefited the Northwest Baptist Foundation.

-Dr. Johnson continued to be active at Lincoln Street Baptist Church and the Northwest Baptist Convention until his death in 1995.[12]
+Dr. Johnson continued to be active in Lincoln Street Baptist Church and the Northwest Baptist Convention until his death in 1995.[12]

 Tom’s connection: Dr. Johnson was one of those larger-than-life figures of Northwest Baptist Convention lore.
 I remember meeting him when I was a summer missionary for the Convention in 1976.
-Almost 30 years later when I came to the Northwest he was one of the first individuals that I helped care for through the Foundation.
-One memory that I have of working with Dr. Johnson was he always wore a dress shirt and tie even during his years in the retirement home.
+Almost 30 years later when I came to the Northwest, he was one of the first individuals that I helped care for through the Foundation.
+Dr. Johnson always wore a dress shirt and tie, even during his years in the retirement home.

 The Johnson Missionary Housing Fund helps with missionary residential housing expenses.

-Tom’s connection: Betty Locke and I (Tom Hixson) attended the same church in Vancouver, WA, Northside Baptist Church.
+Tom Hixson's connection: Betty Locke and I attended the same church in Vancouver, Washington, Northside Baptist Church.
 She heard me speak about estate planning at the church on several occasions and finally made an appointment for me to come and visit with her.
 She had a small estate and wanted to leave it to Baptist causes when she was gone.
 Her wishes were carried out by the Foundation.

 The Dennis and Merle Lodien Memorial Fund distributed funds to the Foreign Mission Board (now International Mission Board).

-Keith and Sharon Lubbers were long-time Northwest Baptist and worked in several of the churches in the Portland, OR area.
+Keith and Sharon Lubbers were long-time Northwest Baptists and worked in several of the churches in the Portland area.
 Sharon ran her own floral shop, The Rose of Sharon, for many years.
 Keith assisted with deliveries.
 They were active members at Northside Baptist Church and Trinity Baptist Church in Vancouver.

 The Lystra Memorial Fund distributed gifts to the following non-profits: American Bible Society, American Sunday School Union, American Legion, Disabled Veterans National Foundation, Meals on Wheels People, Paralyzed Veterans of America, Salvation Army, Teach One to Lead One, Gideons International, and Wycliffe Associates.

-Ira and Alda Magie were members of the Trinity Baptist Church of Springfield, OR.
-They created a Charitable Trust with the Foundation.
-The Ira and Alda Magie Memorial Fund distributed funds to the Northwest Baptist Convention, the Northwest Baptist Foundation and the Southern Baptist Convention.
+Ira and Alda Magie were members of Trinity Baptist Church of Springfield, Oregon.
+They created a charitable trust with the Foundation.
+The Ira and Alda Magie Memorial Fund distributed funds to the Northwest Baptist Convention, the Northwest Baptist Foundation, and the Southern Baptist Convention.

 Mr. Mayo was born Sept.
-9, 1923, in Dill Okla., and grew up in the Dill and Cloud Chief, Okla., area.
+9, 1923, in Dill, Oklahoma and grew up in the Dill and Cloud Chief area.
 In 1942 his family moved to Amarillo, Texas, where he graduated from high school.
 After World War II he worked as a supply sergeant for the Amarillo National Guard Unit.
 He later moved to San Diego and went to work for Hughes Aircraft.
-In 1955 he and his wife moved to the Kent area, and he went to work for Boeing as a plane parts assembler.
+In 1955 he and his wife moved to the Kent, Washington area, and he went to work for Boeing as a plane parts assembler.
 He retired from the company in 1983.
 He helped start three churches, including Sequoia Baptist church in Kent.
 He served as a church deacon and was a longtime church librarian.
-The Mayo Memorial Fund distributed funds to the Northwest Baptist Foundation.
+The Mayo Memorial Fund distributes funds to the Northwest Baptist Foundation.

-The Meeks Memorial Fund distributed funds to Capital Baptist Church, Salem, OR, the Northwest Baptist Convention and the Northwest Baptist Foundation.
-The funds distributed to the Foundation were used to set up a scholarship fund for students pursuing their Doctor of Ministry degree.
+The Meeks Memorial Fund distributed funds to Capital Baptist Church in Salem, Oregon; the Northwest Baptist Convention; and the Northwest Baptist Foundation.
+The funds distributed to the Foundation were used to set up a scholarship fund for students pursuing Doctor of Ministry degrees.

-Floyd and Betty Merrill have been around the Northwest since the 1950s.
+Floyd and Betty Merrill were in the Northwest since the 1950s.
 Floyd served in many different positions for the Northwest Baptist Convention.
-He was the Convention President during the mid-1960s and the Preacher at the annual convention in 1974.[13]
+He was the Convention President during the mid-1960s and the preacher at the annual convention in 1974.[13]
 His son-in-law, Steve Langston, was the Convention’s Business Manager for three decades.[14]

-Tom’s connection to the Merrills: The Merrills were good friends with my parents when they both lived in Stillwater, OK, and attended the same church.
+Tom Hixon's connection to the Merrills: The Merrills were good friends with my parents when they lived in Stillwater, Oklahoma and attended the same church.

 The Floyd and Betty Merrill Memorial Trust sends funds to the Northwest Baptist Convention yearly to go towards “new work” around the Convention.

-Milred worked at Concordia University in Portland, OR until she retired.
+Mildred worked at Concordia University in Portland, Oregon until she retired.
 She was a good friend of Millie Baker’s since they were both from Missouri.
 She was an active member of Metropolitan Baptist Church when Bill Crews was the Pastor.
-Later she was a member of Chehalem Valley Baptist Church in Newberg.
+Later she joined Chehalem Valley Baptist Church in Newberg.

-Mildred created the first Charitable Trust with the Northwest Baptist Foundation.
-She gave her parent's farm to the Foundation, then the Foundation sold the farm, invested the proceeds, and paid Mildred a steady stream of income for close to 30 years.
+Mildred created the first charitable trust with the Northwest Baptist Foundation.
+She gave her parent's farm to the trust, and the Foundation sold the farm, invested the proceeds, and paid Mildred a steady stream of income for close to 30 years.

 Mildred had a great relationship with the Foundation staff, especially Karla Inman.
 They grew very close during Mildred’s retirement years.
 She also had a special place in her heart for Becky Hixson, Tom’s wife.
-She would remind him often, “I like you a lot Tom but I love Becky!”
-The Mildred McGlothlin Memorial Fund distributed funds to Concordia University, Southern Baptist Theological Seminary, Hannibal Lagrange College and the Northwest Baptist Foundation.
+She would remind Tom often, “I like you a lot, Tom, but I love Becky!”
+The Mildred McGlothlin Memorial Fund distributed funds to Concordia University, Southern Baptist Theological Seminary, Hannibal Lagrange College, and the Northwest Baptist Foundation.

-The Betty E. Miller Memorial Fund distributed funds to Shepherds, Port Angeles Salvation Army, Radio Bible Class, the Northwest Baptist Foundation, and First Baptist Church of Sequim, WA.
+The Betty E. Miller Memorial Fund distributed funds to Shepherds, Port Angeles Salvation Army, Radio Bible Class, the Northwest Baptist Foundation, and First Baptist Church of Sequim, Washington.

-Mr. Moseley served as pastor of Richland Baptist Church in Richland, WA.
-He later became Executive Director of the Convention in 1962 and served in the position for just two years.
-After his tenure at the Convention Moseley was called to be in a leadership position with the SBC’s Home Mission Board.
-His love for the Northwest never waivered and in his retirement years, he relocated to Eugen, OR.[15]
+Mr. Moseley served as pastor of Richland Baptist Church in Richland, Washington.
+He became Executive Director of the Convention in 1962 and served in the position for 2 years.
+After his tenure at the Convention, Moseley was called to be in a leadership position with the SBC’s Home Mission Board.
+His love for the Northwest never wavered, and in his retirement years, he relocated to Eugene, Oregon.[15]

-Tom’s connection: Dr. Moseley told me that he had left money to the Northwest Baptist Foundation to manage for several Baptist causes.
+Tom’s connection: Dr. Moseley told me that he had left money to the Northwest Baptist Foundation to manage for Baptist causes.
 He said, “Tom I want to be giving to the Lord’s work 100 years from today!”
 I thought that was fantastic and forward-thinking.
-He was attending the Northwest Baptist Convention in 1995 when he had a heart attack and passed away in February 1996.
+He was attending the Northwest Baptist Convention in 1995 when he had a heart attack; he passed away in February of 1996.

-The Jason R. Ogan Scholarship Fund was set up to distribute funds to students pursuing a fine arts degree who apply for a scholarship through the Foundation.
-This memorial fund was created in memory of Dennis and Terri Ogan’s son Jason.
+The Jason R. Ogan Scholarship Fund was set up to distribute funds to students pursuing a fine arts degree.
+This memorial scholarship was created by Dennis and Terri Ogan in memory of their son Jason.

 The Pat Owen Memorial Fund distributed funds to Soaring Eagle and to St. Labre Indian School Educational Association.

-Bill and Alice came to the Northwest after he had served in World War II, and completed his college work and seminary.
-He pastored several churches in Missouri before he felt GOD’s call by a Home Mission Board opportunity to go to the Northwest to help the Southern Baptist work.
-The mission assignment he was given was to start a new church in Pullman, WA, the home of Washington State University.
+Bill and Alice came to the Northwest after he had served in World War II and completed college and seminary.
+He pastored several churches in Missouri before he felt called to go to the Northwest to help in Baptist work.
+The mission assignment he was given was to start a new church in Pullman, Washington, the home of Washington State University.
 Bill was able to help the church relate to both the town and the needs of the students.

 In 1972, Bill accepted the call to be the Area Director of Missions of the Inland Empire and Lewis-Clark Associations.
 In 1977, the Northwest Baptist Convention invited Bill to move to Portland as the Bold Mission Thrust Director.
 Bill also served in several other positions due to his excellent administrative abilities.

 In 1985 Bill became the Director of the Northwest Center of Golden Gate Baptist Theological Seminary.
-Perhaps, his greatest contribution in the Northwest came during the years he served as Director of the Center.
+Perhaps his greatest contribution in the Northwest came during the years he served there.
 He was an excellent role model for ministerial students, and he counseled them diligently.[16]

 The Bill and Alice Peters Pacific Northwest Campus Endowment Fund was set up to distribute funds to the Pacific Northwest Campus of Gateway Seminary.

-Dr. and Mrs. Powell were strong church members from Chestnut Street Baptist Church in Ellensburg.
+Dr. and Mrs. Powell were strong church members from Chestnut Street Baptist Church in Ellensburg, Washington.
 Dr. Powell was very outspoken concerning life issues, whether they be abortion or end-of-life decisions.
 He practiced medicine in Ellensburg for several decades.
 Dr. Powell and Joyce were active participants in Senior Adult Ministries of the Convention after he retired.
-It was always a joy to visit with them in their home in Ellensburg.
+Tom Hixon always enjoyed visiting with them in their home in Ellensburg.
 The James and Joyce Powell Fund distributed funds to Chestnut Street Baptist Church.

 The Joseph L. Pyles Memorial Fund distributed funds to the Lottie Moon Christmas Offering, Foreign Mission Board, and the Southern Baptist Convention.

-The Ruth M. Riefenberg Memorial Fund distributed funds to Community Baptist Church of Bellingham, WA. and the Conservative Baptist Convention of Washington.
+The Ruth M. Riefenberg Memorial Fund distributed funds to Community Baptist Church of Bellingham, Washington and the Conservative Baptist Convention of Washington.

-The Riley’s were from Yelm, WA.
-She was homebound for many years.
+The Rileys were from Yelm, Washington.
+Oliver pastored in the Myrtlewood Baptist Association in Oregon before they retired.
 They lived in a modest mobile home.
-Oliver pastored in the Myrtlewood Baptist Association in Oregon before they retired.
-Mrs. Riley was bedridden for many years due to illness.
+Mrs. Riley was bedridden for many years due to illness and was homebound for many years.
 The Oliver D. and Oleta L. Riley Memorial Fund distributed funds to the Northwest Baptist Foundation.

-The Charlsie M. Rippee Scholarship Fund distributed funds to provide financial support/assistance for Pacific Northwest residents attending various institutions of higher education.
+The Charlsie M. Rippee Scholarship Fund distributed funds to provide financial support for Pacific Northwest residents attending various institutions of higher education.

-The Martin and Meredith Roe Memorial Fund distributed funds to Oregon City Baptist Church in Oregon City, OR.
+The Martin and Meredith Roe Memorial Fund distributed funds to Oregon City Baptist Church in Oregon City.

-He served as the Convention’s Brotherhood president for three years, worked on the Mt Baker Assembly Committee, and served as the Northwest trustee on the Board of Southeastern Baptist Theological Seminary.[17]
+He served as the Convention’s Brotherhood president for 3 years, worked on the Mt.
+Baker Assembly Committee, and served as the Northwest trustee on the Board of Southeastern Baptist Theological Seminary.[17]

 Cecil Sims noted that “he was humble and served sacrificially in whatever opportunity the Lord presented to him.”